Mexican Lentil Soup (Sopa de Lentejas)

 Tried this recipe?Mention @muybuenocooking or tag #muybuenocooking!

-Originally published: March 2018.
 This recipe is also published in the Muy Bueno cookbook.
-And guess what?
-It was featured in the April Highlands Ranch Lifestyle Magazine
+It was also featured in the April Highlands Ranch Lifestyle Magazine.

 Leave a comment